cap-ntu/Morph/README.md

 </html>

-Submit a new transcoding task by CLI.
+Submit a new transcoding task by CLI

 `python submit_task.py -l /home/Videos/lvjuren/lvjuren.mp4 -s 640x360 426x240`

 Query task status

 `python query.py –k taskid`

+###1.3 RPC Interface

+We adopt the SimpleXML as the RPC library, the APIs for submitting transcoding task and querying task status are as follows:

+Submit a new transcoding task (URI can be a URL or local file path)

+`put_trans_task(URI, bitrate, width, height, priority, task_id = None)`

+Query the task status

+`get_progress(task_id)`